redhat-developer/service-binding-operator/examples/java_postgresql_customvar/README.md

 ### Check secret injection into the application deployment

-When the `ServiceBindingRequest` was created the Service Binding Operator's controller injected the DB connection information into the application's `Deployment` as environment variables via an intermediate `Secret` called `binding-request`:
+When the `ServiceBinding` was created the Service Binding Operator's controller injected the DB connection information into the application's `Deployment` as environment variables via an intermediate `Secret` called `binding-request`:

 ```yaml
 spec: